unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 In Python, `MNE-Python` [@GramfortEtAl2013a] provides some tutorials to simulate EEG data, but the functionality is very basic. `HNN-Core` [@Jas2023] can simulate realistic EEG data, but requires detailed knowledge of neurocortical column models.

 In contrast to these tools, `UnfoldSim.jl` has a higher-level perspective, uniquely focusing on the regression-ERP aspect.
 It provides functions to simulate multi-condition experiments, uniquely allows for modeling hierarchical, that is, multi-subject EEG datasets, and offers support to model continuous EEG data with overlapping events.
-Further, the implementation in Julia offers a platform that is free, that actively encourages research software engineering methods, that makes it easy to add custom expansions via the `AbstractTypes`, and it allows for easy access from Python and R.
+Further, the implementation in Julia offers a platform that is free, that actively encourages research software engineering methods, that makes it easy to add custom expansions via the `AbstractTypes`, and that allows easy access from Python and R.

 # Acknowledgements
 Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC 2075 – 390740016.
 The authors further thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Judith Schepers.
 Moreover, the authors would like to thank Tanja Bien for her valuable feedback on the paper manuscript.